 All available for free.
 Call 1-800-829-3676 or use the IRS web site: www.irs.gov (most forms and publications can be instantly downloaded using Adobe Acrobat Reader).

 NWTRCC can also provide more information about organizational war tax resistance; referral to lawyers knowledgeable about war tax resistance; addresses and phone numbers for the organizations listed below.

-This brochure was produced by the National War Tax Resistance Coordinating Committee.
-NWTRCC is a coalition of local, regional, and national groups supportive of war tax resistance.
-Additional copies are available for $1.00 each.
+This publication was produced by the National War Tax Resistance Coordinating Committee, a coalition of local, regional, and national groups supportive of war tax resistance.